mohimanilab/VInSMoC/README.md

 ![data kind](./images/data_kind.png)

 We support MGF, mzXML, and mzML inputs, select any such file on your computer and press submit to upload it to our sever.
-In this example we use a mass spectrum file that contains a scan that is a known hit to surugamide D.
+In this example we use a mass spectrum file from the MSV000086287 dataset.

 ![selected file](./images/selected_file.png)